 If you’re sensitive to it- and about 50% of people are- you could develop dry scalp and dandruff.

 This means that those with curly hair have to be especially careful to choose a good, moisturizing shampoo that treats dandruff.

 But there’s another problem that we need to be aware of: those with thick curly hair might not even know if they have dandruff.

 Thick curly hair can hide the visible signs of dandruff by stopping flakes from falling onto the shoulders.

 Even when the flakes aren’t visible to you, your scalp can still be suffering and uncomfortable - you can experience itch, dryness, and irritation.

 TAKING CARE OF CURLY HAIR

 So it’s important to take especially good care of curly hair.

 The best way to do so is with a shampoo designed to treat dandruff.

-With our Smooth & Silky shampoo, you not only treat dandruff but you get extra conditioning and care for really healthy-looking hair too.
+With our nourishing hair and scalp care shampoo, you not only treat dandruff but you get extra conditioning and care for really healthy-looking hair too.